-The Government of Alberta aims to lower annual methane emissions by 45% by 2025.
+The Government of Alberta committed to lower annual methane emissions from 2014 levels by 45% by 2025 and reached this target 3 years early.
 The Government of Alberta enacted the Methane Emission Reduction Regulation on January 1, 2020, and in November 2020, the Government of Canada and the Government of Alberta announced an equivalency agreement regarding the reduction of methane emissions such that the Federal Methane Regulations will not apply in Alberta.